Battle of Trenton: Painting

 In 1851, German-American artist Emanuel Leutze painted the second of three paintings depicting Washington crossing the Delaware.
-It is in the Metropolitan Museum of Art, and is "one of the most famous American paintings."
+It is in the Metropolitan Museum of Art.
 At the time of its first exhibition it caused a sensation, in Europe and the United States.
 Leutze hoped it would stir revolutionary sentiments in Germany.
-After six months in Germany it was shipped to New York City where the New-York Mirror newspaper lauded it with the words, "the grandest, most majestic, and most effective painting ever exhibited in America."
+After six months in Germany it was shipped to New York City where the New-York Mirror newspaper lauded it as "the grandest, most majestic, and most effective painting ever exhibited in America".
 The painting is the center-piece of the collections in the American Wing.
 It is still one of the most recognizable paintings at the Metropolitan.
 It is central to the canon of American historical art images, its monumental popularity undimmed in the years since it was first exhibited.